Superyacht Refit with In-House Yard Control

 Capability for Complex Projects

-Some packages cross hull, paint, machinery, electrical, interior and compliance routes at the same time.
-Those jobs need one sequence, not parallel silos.
+Some packages cross hull, paint, machinery, electrical, interior and compliance at the same time.
+Those need one sequence, which is the kind of job the yard is set up for.

 Full Project Visibility